ACCESS-NRI/access-hive.org.au/docs/about/contribute/contribute_on_github.md

         <br>
         <br>
         <div class="markdown-notes">
         <b>Note:</b> Please note that you <i>do not</i> need to complete all these learning courses before making your first contribution.
+The first
-        <b>"Introduction to Github"</b> course should make you well-equipped for following this section.
+        <b>"Introduction to Github"</b> course should make you well-equipped for making your first contribution to the Hive!
         </div>
     </div>
 </div>